bestia-dev-archived/indexeddb_from_rust/README.md

 Rust structs must be serialized to json string, then javascript converts this json string into a javascript object and store it.
 I will rather store only rust/javascript strings into key-value.
 I choose the string data format QVS20, great for tables.
 It is very easy to parse.

+## idb rust functions

+### init_upgrade_db

+First of all the db must be initialized and upgraded.
+`idb_mod::Database::init_upgrade_db("currdb", 2, "upgrade_currdb").await;`
+When the version is greater that the existing db version, it calls the rust function with the name in 3rd string parameter.
+This function must be exported from rust to javascript with the attribute `#[wasm_bindgen]`.
+The function accepts 4 parameters: `db: JsValue, old_version: JsValue, new_version: JsValue, transaction: JsValue,`.
+For different versions we can prepare different functions to make it more readable.
+We create a new store with: `db.create_object_store("currency");`.
+We put data in the store with the use of Transaction (tx).
+First we define the store and then put the data:
+`let cfg = tx.get_object_store("config");`
+`cfg.put("base_currency", "EUR");`